hmrc/agent-authorisation-api/README.md

 ```
 {
   "code": "POSTCODE_DOES_NOT_MATCH",
-  "message": "The submitted postcode did not match the client's postcode as held by HMRC."
+  "message": "The postcode provided does not match HMRC's record for the client."
 }
 ```
 ```
 {
   "code": "VAT_REG_DATE_DOES_NOT_MATCH",
-  "message": "The submitted VAT registration date did not match HMRC record for the client."
+  "message": "The VAT registration date provided does not match HMRC's record for the client."
 }
 ```
 ```